Emanoel-H/busapp-api/README.md

 # 🚌 busapp-api

 A RESTful API for bus ticket management built with Spring Boot.
-This project is the REST evolution of [BusApp](https://github.com/Emanoel-H/Java-Mastery), rebuilt as a production-grade API with proper layered architecture, Bean Validation, custom validators, and centralized error handling.
+This project is the REST evolution of [BusApp](https://github.com/Emanoel-H/Java-Mastery), rebuilt as a production-grade API with proper layered architecture, JWT authentication, Bean Validation, custom validators, and centralized error handling.

 ---